M-o-a-T/forth/doc/voc.rst

     : port: ( "name" a -- ) item constant ;
     $40004C00 gpio port: p1 ( -- a1 )

 We can now write ``p1 out ( -- a2 )``.
-This will compile to a single
-integer address if you use an optimizing Forth compiler.

-This avoids the long constant names and the combinatorial explosion you get when you have five GPIO registers with five accessors each.
+This avoids the long constant names
+and the combinatorial explosion you get when you have five GPIO registers with five accessors each.

 ``offset:`` is defined in ``lib/util.fs``.